Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Introduction

 \subsection{Basic Method}

-Based on the near-wall similarity, Subrahmanyam \etal (\citeyear{Subrahmanyam_Cantwell_Alonso_2022}) developed an excellent universal method with minimal assumptions, which can accurately predict mean velocity profile and stress profile for channel flows and ZPG TBLs, the two aforementioned equilibrium flows.
+Based on the near-wall similarity, \cite{Subrahmanyam_Cantwell_Alonso_2022} developed a well-behaved universal method with minimal assumptions, which can accurately predict mean velocity profiles and stress profiles for channel flows and ZPG TBLs, the two aforementioned equilibrium flows.
 In this section, we will briefly describe their pioneering work, which also forms the foundation for our subsequent research on non-equilibrium APG TBLs.

 The study focuses on incompressible wall-bounded turbulent flows.
-The governing equations are the two-dimensional, time-independent Reynolds-averaged Navier–Stokes (RANS) equation with boundary layer approximation:
+The governing equations are the two-dimensional, statistically time-independent Reynolds-averaged Navier–Stokes (RANS) equation with boundary layer approximation: